Kadaliharsha/MindCare_/README.md

-# MindCare - Mental Health Platform
+# MindCare - Digital Mental Healthcare Platform

 A comprehensive mental health platform with a Spring Boot backend and React frontend.